-Remember that is better only to borrow the amount that you need to meet your immediate needs and that you are confident that you will be able to repay your loan.
-Individual lenders will present you with lower interest rates when you choose to borrow more money; however it remains vital that you carefully inspect the terms of the agreement before deciding to apply.
+Remember that it is better only to borrow the amount you need to meet your immediate needs and that you are confident that you will repay your loan.
+Individual lenders will present you with lower interest rates when you choose to borrow more money; however, it remains vital that you carefully inspect the terms of the agreement before deciding to apply.
 Finally, make sure that you are only dealing with authorised and regulated lenders.

 If you struggle getting approved for a personal loan, pawn shops are a great alternative to personal loan lenders.
 They come with higher interest rates than high street banks but significantly lower than high-cost credit like short term loans, and these loans are very easy to get approved for.